MicrosoftDocs/dynamics365smb-docs/business-central/assembly-how-work-assembly-boms.md

 You calculate the unit cost of an assembly item by rolling up the unit cost of each component and resource in the item's assembly BOM.

-You can also calculate and update the standard cost for one or many items on the **Standard Cost Worksheet** page.
-Learn more at [Update Standard Costs](finance-how-to-update-standard-costs.md).

 The unit cost of an assembly BOM always equals the total of the unit costs of its components, including other assembly BOMs, and any resources.

 > [!NOTE]